robert-hh/ADS1256/README.md

 modes.
 In the following document, ADS1256 or ads1256 is used for both ADS1256 and ADS1255, unless otherwise stated.

-Tested with MicroPython ports for RP2040, RP2350 ~~, STM32, SAMD, i.MX RT (e.g. Teensy),
+Tested with MicroPython ports for RP2040, RP2350, SAMD, i.MX RT (e.g. Teensy), STM32,
-ESP32, ESP8266, NRF52840 and W600~~.
+ESP32, ESP8266, NRF52840, and W600.
 Approximate times for reading an ADC value:
 - RP2040 at 125 MHz: 300 µs single read, max rate 7500 for burst mode.
 - RP2350 at 150 MHz: 78 µs single read, max rate 7500 for burst mode.
 - RP2040/2350 at 125/150 MHZ using the PIO: 40µs single read, max rate 30000 for burst mode.
-- ~~PYBD SF6 at 192 MHz: 250 µs~~
+- PYBD SF6 at 192 MHz: 110 µs single read, max rate 15000 for burst mode, SPI baudrate=1.5MHz.
-- ~~Teensy 4.1 at 600 MHz: 100 µs~~
+- Teensy 4.1 at 600 MHz: 120 µs single read, max rate 15000 for burst mode, SPI baudrate=1.8MHz
-- ~~SAMD51 at 120 MHz: 450 µs~~
+- SAMD51 at 120 MHz: 100 µs single read, max rate 7500 for burst mode, SPI baudrate=1.8MHz
-- ~~SAMD21 at 48 MHz: 1.2 ms~~
+- SAMD21 at 48 MHz: 300µs single read, max rate 3750 for burst mode, SPI baudrate=1.8MHz
-- ~~ESP32 at 160 MHz: 900 µs~~
+- ESP32 at 160 MHz: 200 µs single read, max rate 3750 for burst mode, SPI baudrate=1.8MHz
-- ~~ESP8266 at 80 MHz: 1.2 ms~~
+- ESP8266 at 80 MHz: 450 µs single read, max rate 1000 for burst mode, SPI baudrate=1.5MHz
-- ~~NRF52840: 800µs.~~
-- ~~Renesas RA6M2 at 120 MHz: 600µs~~
+- NRF52840: 240 µs single read, max rate 3750 for burst mode, SPI baudrate=1MHz
-- ~~W600 at 80 MHz: 900 µs~~
+- W600 at 80 MHz: 400 µs single read, max rate 2000 for burst mode, SPI baudrate=1.5MHz

-~~The nrf port has the problem that the device cannot be configured when using the IRQ based driver.
-Otherwise the ADS1256 operates at it's default mode, which is gain=1, rate=1000, channel=0.
-pin.irq() seems not to work at the Renesas port, at least not with the tested EV-RA6M2 board.
-It can be configured, but refuses to work.~~

-## Constructor
+## Constructor with ads1256.py

 ### ads1256 = ADS1256(spi, cs, drdy[, gain=1, rate=1000])
 ### ads1255 = ADS1255(spi, cs, drdy[, gain=1, rate=1000])

-This is the interface constructor. spi must be a SPI object configured for phase=1 and polarity=0. cs and drdy are the pin objects of the GPIO pins used for the respective signals.
+This is the interface constructor. `spi` must be a SPI object configured for phase=1 and polarity=0. mosi must be conncted to the ADS1256 DIN pin, miso to the ADS1256 DOUT pin and sck to the ADS1256 SCK pin. `cs` and `drdy` are the pin objects of the GPIO pins used for the respective ADS1256 signals.
 When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters, and the ADS1256 will be configured with these settings.

+## Constructor with ads1256_pio.py

 ### ads1256 = ADS1256(sck, din, dout, cs, drdy[, statemachine=0, gain=1, rate=1000])
 ### ads1255 = ADS1255(sck, din, dout, cs, drdy[, statemachine=0, gain=1, rate=1000])

 This is the constructor to be used for the RP2 PIO implementation.
-The first five arguments have to be Pin objects. sck is the clock pin, din the input data to the RP2, to be connected with DOUT of the ADS1256, dout is the output data pin of the RP2 board, to be connected to DIN of the ADS1256. cs is chip select and drdy the pin for the conversion pulse.
+The first five arguments have to be Pin objects. `sck` is the clock pin, `din` the input data to the RP2, to be connected with DOUT of the ADS1256, `dout` is the output data pin of the RP2 board, to be connected to DIN of the ADS1256.
+`cs` is chip select and `drdy` the pin for the conversion pulse.
 Any Pin can be used, it does not have to be SPI pins.
 Only cs and sck must be at consecutive numbers, with cs being the lower number, like GPIO13 for cs and GPIO14 for sck